The characters of Princess Principal. Be wary of unmarked spoilers. The nature of Princess Principal makes them difficult to avoid.

 - Elegant Gothic Lolita: All five girls' outfits fit this trope (with Chise's outfit being a little samurai/ninja-inspired).
 Given that they're upper-class girls in a Victorian setting, it's hardly surprising.

 - Improbable Age: They're all fairly young for a dark and gritty profession like espionage.
-Reality Ensues when their work makes then a little ill-adjusted and mistrustful of each other even as they attend school (undercover) together.
+So unsurprisingly their work makes then a little ill-adjusted and mistrustful of each other even as they attend school (undercover) together.

 - Little Miss Badass: The main cast are schoolgirls who can easily go toe-to-toe with law enforcement and enemy agents alike.